 Understanding Dividend Yield

-Not all of the tools of fundamental analysis work for every investor on every stock.
-If you are looking for high-growth technology stocks, they are unlikely to turn up in any stock screens you run looking for dividend paying characteristics.
-However, if you are a value investor or looking for dividend income then there are a couple of measurements that are specific to you.
-For dividend investors, one of the telling metrics is Dividend Yield.
+Not all the tools of fundamental analysis work for every investor on every stock.
+If you're looking for high-growth technology stocks, they're not likely to turn up in any stock screens you might run looking for dividend-paying characteristics.

-Dividend yield is a financial ratio that shows how much a company pays out in dividends every year in relation to its share price.
-Dividend yield is shown as a percentage and it's calculated by dividing the dollar value of dividends paid in a certain year per share of stock held by the dollar value of one share of stock.
+Dividend yield is a financial ratio that shows how much a company pays out in dividends each year in relation to its share price.

 Dividend Yield Formula